Augustus George, Margrave of Baden-Baden: Biography

 In 1707 his father died and his older brother Louis George, Hereditary prince of Baden-Baden succeeded as the ruler of the state with a regency held by his mother.
 During his mother's regency, it was decided that he would enter the church.
-As such, at the age of 20 he took religious vows and was later a canon of Cologne in 1726 and 1728 dean at Augsburg.
+As such, at the age of 20, he took religious vows and was later a canon of Cologne in 1726 and 1728 dean at Augsburg.

 In 1727, his brother gained his majority, and his mother left the administration of the state to him.
 His mother died in 1733 after she had been a popular ruler.

 In 1735, he left the church, and married Princess Maria Viktoria von Arenberg, a daughter of Duke Léopold Philippe d'Arenberg and his wife Duchess Maria Lodovica Francesca Pignatelli of Bisaccia.
 Her brother was Duke Charles Marie Raymond, a member of the Imperial Army like Augustus George's own father.
 The couple married 7 December 1735 at the Schloss Rastatt.

 At the death of his brother in 1761 aged 59, Augustus George succeeded him, as Louis George had had no male issue, and Salic law was applicable in Baden-Baden.
 Since he was childless himself (even though there is evidence that he had at least one daughter), it became evident that the state would have to pass to the Baden-Durlach line of the House of Zähringen, which was then headed by his distant cousin Charles Frederick, Margrave of Baden-Durlach.

 At his death in 1771 he was succeeded by Charles Frederick and the Catholic rulers of Baden-Baden ended with him uniting the Protestant Baden-Durlach with the Catholic Baden-Baden, thus allowing free religion.
 The contract detailing the Baden-Durlach inheritance was signed in 1765, six years before Augustus George died.

 He died at the Schloss Rastatt at 65.

 During the reign of August Georg, a school order, a fire insurance fund was introduced and a widow.
 He also set up in honour of his father, the Turks Louis, the "Tuerckische chamber in the castle of Rastatt, where the Ottoman spoils were kept.

 While Augustus George has been described as childless by some accounts, it is extremely reasonable that he had at least one daughter, if not more children.
 This daughter, Mary Bowman, had been arranged to marry a wealthy duke but had instead run off to the United States with her father's steward, John Croft/Krafft.
-She was born sometime between the years of ~1737-1731, and passed away in the early 19th century in Stillwater, Saratoga.
+She was born sometime between the years of ~1737-1731, and died in the early 19th century in Stillwater, Saratoga.

 His wife outlived him until 1793.
 He was buried at the Stiftskirche in Baden-Baden beside his wife.